AyanNaska/Login-GUI-Python/README.md

 Feel free to customize the application to suit your needs.
 You can modify the design, add more features, or integrate it with a backend authentication system.

-## Contribution

-Contributions to this project are welcome!
-If you find any bugs or have ideas for improvements, please submit an issue or a pull request.

 ## Demo

 ![Screenshot (424)](https://github.com/AyanNaska/-EM-Wave-Behaviour-Digital-Twin/assets/113054786/26adb7a2-57b2-4178-b340-520aca237c99)